teamliftr/framework/docs/README.md

 TeamLiftr's decision support function also applies to individuals in leadership roles: TeamLiftr has successfully been used with CTOs to help them to better decide which tasks they should manage directly and which should be delegated to others.

+### Using TeamLiftr to decide team responsibilities
+Your improvement efforts are more likely to succeed if you structure them around a set of routines.
+Planning to complete one assessment per-month or setting a weekly team meeting to review the progress of your improvement projects are just two routine events that can add value to your improvement efforts.

+There is no “one size fits all” approach to building routines around TeamLiftr: Your team’s routines should consist of the events, processes, and artifacts that are convenient for your team to fit into its existing workflow.
+Using this method to structure your improvement efforts will make them more impactful and increase your team’s ability to achieve sustained performance improvements.

 ### Getting the most out of post-assessment discussions <!-- Revisit this section.
 Make more concise? -->
 The discussion portion of the TeamLiftr framework is just as important as the assessment itself.
 This is a time for team members to review results, share insights, and ultimately develop a plan of action for improvement.
 When used to their full potential, these post-assessement discussions can be an invaluable shared record of your team's performance improvement efforts.